 - Cargills Optometrists routinely fit children with contact lenses, even younger children are fitted if their motivation and level of maturity are high.
 Children, including young children, have demonstrated their ability to wear & handle contact lenses successfully.

-Other Methods of trying to reduce Myopic Progression
+Other Methods of Reduce Myopic Progression

 Previous approaches to manage myopia progression include atropine, Ortho-K and bifocal or progressive addition (PAL) spectacle lenses.

 - Pharmalogical e.g. Atropine has been shown to slow down the rate of progression of myopia however it has side effects including photophobia and reduced accommodation as well as long term safety concerns.
 This is not a licensed treatment in the UK.